MelonKony/millmint/site/factbook/society/state/government/parliaments/education/cqc.md

 <span class="fi fi-min-cqc fis"></span> **Commonwealth Curriculum & Qualifications Council** (CQC, colloquially *Quick*) develops and regulates the {{<link/vekllei>}} national curriculum and the Standard Exam.
 The organisation is headquartered in {{<link/antigua>}} but has offices in most Education Regions.

-The CQC is politically independent of the {{<link/parliament-of-education>}} and {{<link/government>}}, and draws on the expertise of Vekllei educators through the National Education Forum to develop the national curriculum.
+The CQC is politically independent of the {{<link/parliament-of-education>}} and {{<link/government>}}, and draws on the expertise of Vekllei educators through the {{<link/nef>}} to develop the national curriculum.
 It is updated each year, and Commonwealth schools are free to interpret its outlines independently as long as the requirements of each unit are met.

 {{<note>}}
 **Commonwealth National Curriculum**